-The Debt Respite Scheme – better known as “the Breathing Space” – went live on 4 May 2021.
+The Debt Respite Scheme – better known as “the Breathing Space” – went live in May 2021.

 A Breathing Space is a 60 day period while you get debt advice and find a suitable debt solution.

 During this 60 days, you get legal protection from your creditors for most debts and it stops interest and charges being added.

 For a few people this will be a real help, but often there may be better alternatives.
 A Breathing Space isn’t a debt solution itself, it is just a short pause while you get a proper debt solution sorted out.

 A Mental Health Breathing Space has also been introduced.
 This works differently and should give longer-term help for people in a mental health crisis.